When you are fit, you can pause, stand still. You can feel the weight of your bones, gravity, the pull to earth.

-Life is stressful sometimes, and sometimes our minds only enhance the stress.
-We imagine worst-case scenarios, we play worries on repeat, we tell epics about our hurts, we hold tightly, we make it all worse.
+Life is stressful sometimes.
+Our minds only enhance that stress sometimes.
+We imagine worst-case scenarios, we play worries on repeat, we create epics about our hurts, we hold tightly, we make it all worse.

 Being fit is not only about being strong, fast, agile, capable of dazzling athletic feats.
 Being fit is about knowing how to reside inside your body.

 When you are fit, you know when it’s time to stop.
 You take a deep breath.
 And then another.
 And another.
 You feel your ribcage fill and shrink.
 You feel your heartbeat and sense blood flow.